GlennChia/01_112_ml_project/README.md

 <u>**Step 1: Initializing the tree**</u>

+To initialise the tree, we instantiate a (n, t, 7) 3D-array with a custom NODE datatype, where n = # of words in the sentence and t = # of tags.
+Each (n, t) represents a node in the traditional viterbi tree, and each node u is expanded to an array of size 7 to store the 7 best nodes (score, parent, tag) from START to node u.
+The node datatype in each position stores the score from START to u, as well as the parent node that produced this score, and its corresponding output tag.
+This is done so backtracking can be done efficiently to find the full path eventually.

 **Step 1a: Consider the start layer.**

 We initialize the best score of the start layer to be 1.0